United States women's national soccer team: 2020s: fifth Olympic gold

 At the 2023 FIFA Women's World Cup, the USWNT were in Group E along with Netherlands, Portugal and Vietnam.
 They had gone in hoping to be the first men's or women's team to pull off a three-peat at the World Cup.
 The USWNT opened with a 3–0 win over Vietnam, followed this up with a 1–1 draw against Netherlands and finished up with a 0–0 draw against Portugal, to finish second in the group, avoiding elimination after a shot from Portugal struck the goalpost in injury time.
 This marked the fewest points the team has ever gained in a group stage (they won at least two group games in every other tournament including 1991 when only two points were awarded for a win) and set them up for a round of 16 match against Sweden, where they played out a goalless draw and lost 5–4 after a penalty shootout.
 This marked the first time since the 2016 Summer Olympics that the United States did not reach the semifinals of a major tournament.
 It also marked the first Women's World Cup the United States would not finish in the Top 3, and their earliest elimination in either the Women's World Cup or the Olympics.
 On August 17, 2023, Andonovski resigned as head coach and Twila Kilgore became the interim head coach.
 That August the team dropped to third in the FIFA Women's World Ranking, their worst ever position.

 The USWNT qualified for the 2024 Summer Olympics by winning the 2022 CONCACAF W Championship.
+This would be the first tournament since the 2008 Summer Olympics to not feature Alex Morgan as she was not selected for the roster.

 They were placed in Group B with Zambia, Germany, and Australia.
 They won all three group-stage games by scores of 3–0, 4–1, and 2–1, respectively.
 In the knockout rounds, they defeated Japan 1–0 in extra time and then Germany in the semifinal, also 1–0 in extra time.
 Commentators expressed concern that because of the two extra-time games in a tournament with a compressed schedule, the USWNT would be more fatigued than their opponent in the final, Brazil, who had beaten both of their knockout-round opponents in regulation time.
 However, they prevailed 1–0 in the final to win the gold medal, their first since 2012 and fifth overall.
 Ten of their twelve goals in the tournament were scored by the self-named "Triple Espresso" attackers Trinity Rodman, Mallory Swanson, and Sophia Smith.